pkscout/script.artistslideshow/README.txt

 -Override slideshow folder: (default none) path to a directory of images that should be used intead of artist artwork.
 With this set no artwork will ever be downloaded.
--Refresh slideshow before all downloads complete: (default false) by default the add-on shows the first image downloaded and then doesn't show anymore until the all the downloads are done. if set to true, the slideshow will refresh after every x seconds instead of after all the images are downloaded.
--Minimum time between refresh: (default 20) if the above setting is enabled, this allows the user to change the period of time between refreshes of the image directory during downloads

 Advanced
 -Limit size of download cache: (default false)